ndwebgroup/ndt3-html/README.md

 ## Copyright

-This theme and associated files are copyrighted, provided, and maintained by [Marketing Communications: Web](https://marcomm.nd.edu/web/) and the [University of Notre Dame](https://www.nd.edu/).
+This theme and associated files are copyrighted, provided, and maintained by the [ND Web Team](https://creative.nd.edu/web/) and the [University of Notre Dame](https://www.nd.edu/).